Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Experiments

 \section{Experiments}

-This section first presents the experiment setup, introduces the evaluation results using probabilistic metrics and traditional deterministic metrics, and finally discusses the impact of data quality on uncertainty through an additional study.
+This section first presents the experimental setup, then introduces the evaluation results using probabilistic metrics and traditional deterministic metrics, and finally discusses the impact of data quality on uncertainty through an additional study.